 - 4.1.
 Every year, PRO publishes a new version of general rules for this category including the concrete description of the self-driving vehicle game.
-These rules are the base for all international WRO events. - 4.2.
-During a season, PRO may publish additional Question & Answers (Q&As) that can clarify, extend or re-define rules in game and general rule documents.
-Teams should read these Q&As before the competition. - 4.3.
-The general rule document and Q&As may be different in a country due to local adaptations through the National Organizer.
+These rules are the basis for all international WRO events. - 4.2.
+During a season, PRO may publish additional Question & Answers (Q&As) that can clarify, extend, or re-define rules in game and general rule documents.
+Teams should read these Q&A's before the competition. - 4.3.
+The general rule document and Q&A's may be different in a country due to local adaptations through the National Organizer.
 Teams need to inform themselves about the rules that apply in their country.
-For any international WRO event, only the information WRO has published is relevant.
-Teams that qualified for any international PRO event should inform themselves about possible differences to their local rules. - 4.4.
+For any national PRO event, only the information PRO has published is relevant.
+Teams that qualified for any international WRO event should inform themselves about possible differences to their local rules. - 4.4.
 At the competition day, the following rule hierarchy applies: - 4.4.1.
-General rule document builds the base for rules in this category. - 4.4.2.
-Questions & Answers (Q&As) can overwrite rules in game and general rule documents. - 4.4.3.
-The judge on the competition day has the final word in any decision.
+General rule document builds the basis for rules in this category. - 4.4.2.
+Questions & Answers (Q&A's) can overwrite rules in game and general rule documents. - 4.4.3.
+The head judge on the competition day has the final word in any decision.